ocroquette/gradle-extools/README.md

 # Extools plugin for Gradle
 ## Introduction
-Groovy and Gradle are very good at downloading JVM based dependencies from jcenter or Maven central, but they come short when it comes to download external tools (like compilers or installer generators).
+Groovy and Gradle are very good at downloading Java based dependencies from jcenter or Maven central, but they come short when it comes to download external tools (like compilers or installer generators).

 The "extools" plugin for Gradle provides a convenient way to do so.
 It is basically a portable app manager within Gradle.
-It automatically downloads the tools requires by a Gradle build, extracts them and make them available for execution, without any installation or changes to the host system.
+It automatically downloads the tools requires by a Gradle build, extracts them and make them available for execution on the fly, without any installation or changes to the host system.

 ## Prerequisites

 The extools plugin have no special dependencies apart from:

 * Gradle 4
-* Any Java runtime supported by Gradle
+* Any Java runtime supported by Gradle.
+The Java 9 is not recommended because it displays warnings with Groovy code.

 You need also basic understanding of Gradle.
 More precisely, you need to be able to start a new Gradle project.
 The recommended way is to use the wrapper, which provides two major benefits to your users: automatic download of Gradle itself (no local installation required), and consistency of the Gradle version used.

 ## Basic usage

 Let's assume that you have a Gradle project and you want to call the program ```myclitool``` from your build, and that ```myclitool``` is provided as part of ```mytoolkit```.
-Just add the following lines to your build.gradle:
+Just [check for the lastest version available](https://plugins.gradle.org/plugin/com.github.ocroquette.extools	), and add the following lines to your build.gradle:

 ```
-// Apply the extools plugin (please use the latest version)
+// Apply the extools plugin (using the plugin syntax introduced in Gradle 2.1)
 plugins {
     id 'com.github.ocroquette.extools' version '1.11'
 }